Danromo1027/Financial-fraud-detection-AML-proyect/README.md

-# 🕵️‍♂️ Fraud Detection with DataAnalyst + Python
+# 🕵️‍♂️ 💼 AML & Fraud Detection System with Machine Learning

 This project implements a **financial fraud detection system** using **Python**, **DataAnalyst**, and **Machine Learning** techniques.
 It covers the entire process from data exploration to building and evaluating the final predictive model.